 What's the Most Important Mistake to Avoid If I'm Injured at Work?

 If you’re injured at work, notify your employer sooner rather than later.
 From there, ensure that your employer files your claim with the insurance company.
-More importantly, hire a Workers’ Comp lawyer when filing a claim.
+More importantly, hire a Workers’ Compensation lawyer when filing a claim.

 If you are looking for an injury lawyer in Columbia, SC, Burriss Ridgeway Injury Lawyers can get you the right amount of comp benefits.